 Passing through down to Quilalea and Vamizi to Rocktail Bay in Southern Africa.
 Finally along the Garden Route through to the colder waters of the Cape where the great white sharks and whales are regularly spotted off shore.

-There are many well known areas in Africa and then there are "those" places which inspire adventurers to head off with camera and notebook to hand.
+There are many well known areas in Africa and then there are those hidden places which inspire adventurers to head off with camera and notebook to hand.

-There's plenty to catch your interest: a dhow safari in northern Mozambique or try a gorilla expedition through Congo's rainforests.
+There's plenty to quench your interest in Africa's remotest spots: consider a dhow safari in northern Mozambique or try a gorilla expedition through Congo's rainforests.

 Thrilling rides and a low environmental footprint.